-This plan is being developed during a period of reform It is also critical as we grow as an organisation that both for our organisation and for Health and Social Care we focus on our people.
-We have a highly skilled and (HSC) and in a time of significant financial constraint. committed multidisciplinary workforce across a range However, we have embraced the opportunity provided of professions and we must strive to ensure they by this time of change and constraint to set out our feel valued, equipped and enabled in their work.
-In vision and ambitions for health and wellbeing in particular, we must ensure that all staff are supported Northern Ireland and reiterate our call for a continued and given opportunities to develop both professionally focus on improving health and reducing health and personally. inequalities across HSC and wider society.
+This plan is being developed during a period of reform both for our organisation and for Health and Social Care (HSC) and in a time of significant financial constraint.
+However, we have embraced the opportunity provided by this time of change and constraint to set out our vision and ambitions for health and wellbeing in Northern Ireland and reiterate our call for a continued focus on improving health and reducing health inequalities across HSC and wider society.